woojoo666/arcana-notes/notes9.md

 * to turn it into reactive/persistent, instead of retrieving values instead attach listeners

+* note that we might be able to treat property access `.` as a binary operation
+* in other words, the `MemberAccessNode` should extend `BinopNode`

 ### Ancestry Graph and Feedback

 * note that it seems like, since for every clone we first evaluate the arguments object